Red Rocks Community College: Lakewood

+Campus features include an amphitheater, art gallery, bookstore, childcare center, cafeteria and cafe, labyrinth, library, recreation center, student food pantry, theater, community rooms, sand volleyball court, and tennis courts.

+Arvada

-The Arvada campus is on a hilltop northwest of the intersection of I-70 and Kipling.
-Currently under expansion, this campus provides general education credit along with more specialized studies in the health care industry.
+The Arvada campus (10280 W 55th Ave, Arvada, CO 80002) is on a hilltop northwest of the intersection of I-70 and Kipling in the suburban core of the Denver Metro.
+This campus provides general education credit along with more specialized studies in the health care industry.

+Campus features include cadaver labs, fitness center, simulation labs, and student lounges.

+Both campuses are serviced by the RTD (Regional Transportation District).

 Campus life

 Red Rocks is one of Colorado's 13 community colleges.
 It is home to 14,000 students a year ranging from high school students taking early college courses, recent high school graduates beginning a bachelor's degree, established persons adding to professional knowledge or starting a brand new career, and retirees exploring courses for personal enjoyment.

-Support services include free tutoring, advising, a child care center, services for students with disabilities, a fitness center, Learning and Resource Centers, English as a Second Language courses, student groups and student employment.
+Support services include free tutoring, advising, a child care center, services for students with disabilities, a fitness center, Learning and Resource Centers, English as a Second Language courses, student groups, student employment, and an LGBTQ+ center.

-An active Student Center provides services and benefits such as discounted sports and movie tickets, campus events and entertainment, student clubs from anime to World of Warcraft, The school mascot is R2C2, a red fox.
+An active Student Center provides services and benefits such as discounted sports and movie tickets, campus events and entertainment, student clubs from anime to World of Warcraft, The school mascot is Copper, a red fox.
 FAX, copy services, a computer lab with internet access and free printing are available to all students.